obspy/obspy/misc/docs/source/packages/obspy.io.sitexml.rst

         sera_site = sites["quakeml:domain.ab/site/001"]

-    Import site metadata from Excel files.The imported metadata is stored in a dictionary of SERASite objects keyd by the
+    Import site metadata from Excel files.
+The imported metadata is stored in a dictionary of ``SERASite`` objects keyed by the ``siteID``:
-    siteID:

     .. code-block:: python